Utilix knowledge base

 - Super Tax — levied on high-income earners and corporates above certain thresholds.

-- Income surcharge — a 9% surcharge on income tax applies when salary income exceeds Rs.
-10 million.
+- Income surcharge — a 9% surcharge on income tax above Rs.
+10 million was abolished starting FY 2026–27; it still applied in FY 2025–26 and earlier years.

 - Non-salaried slabs — self-employed, business, or freelance income follows different rates.